Modernly designed attic bathroom in Ironville

 Generate more space – increase the worth of your house by having an attic conversion

 It’s a predicament many homeowners deal with at some point.
-A house that once provided ample room for your growing family unexpectedly seems frustratingly modest.
+A house that once provided sufficient room for your growing family unexpectedly seems frustratingly modest.
 Obviously, you ask yourself whether the time is right to sell up and move somewhere bigger.

 So what is the very best way to extend your house – on a tight budget – without the upheaval of moving, and boost your house’s worth?
 A home extension is the obvious answer.
 This provides versatility of design, allowing you to add the preferred quantity of additional area to your house.
 But for a number of house owners a property extension will not be feasible for reasons of time and expense.

 Instead, you might look skyward for inspiration, towards your unused attic area.
-Your attic might be appropriate for conversion depending on various aspects.
+Your attic might be appropriate for conversion depending upon various aspects.
 These include roof structure and height and the functionalities of installing a staircase.
 A loft conversion boasts lots of benefits over an extension.
 It is less likely to need planning consent and will not reduce garden size.
 For the most part, it can be finished in a much shorter timespan and might cost less too.
 And yes, it may add a tidy sum to the worth of your house.

 Is my house in Ironville, Derbyshire suitable for an attic conversion?